 Board of Directors

-HOPE is administered by an Executive Director, a Finance & Office Manager, A Client Service Manager, a Social Work Coordinator, a Food Pantry Manager, and a Volunteer Coordinator.
+HOPE is administered by an Executive Director, an Assistant Director, a Client Service Manager, a Social Work Coordinator, a Food Pantry Manager, and a Volunteer Coordinator.
 The Staff is assisted by more than 120 volunteers.

 The Seal of HOPE